Marcelino Oreja Aguirre awarded with the XXI International Prize Grupo Compostela – Xunta de Galicia

 Compostela Group of Universities and Xunta de Galicia revealed today their decision to award the XXI International Prize Compostela – Xunta de Galicia to Marcelino Oreja Aguirre for his work in favour of setting a path that marked the future of Pilgrimage routes as crossroads of European Values.

 Oreja Aguirre, declared adopted of Santiago de Compostela and granted with the Golden Medal of Culture of Santiago, from his position at the Council of Europe drove the initiative to declare Saint James Way as the first route to be designated European Cultural Itinerary in 1987.
-Nowadays, he is still working in favor of the route through as president of the Foundation Ad Sanctum Jacobum Peregrinatio.
+Nowadays, he is still working in favor of the route as president of the Foundation Ad Sanctum Jacobum Peregrinatio.
 At present he is the president of the Institute of European Studies at University CEU-San Pablo and president of honour of the Royal Academy of Moral and Political Sciences.

 The jury, that met last May in Santiago de Compostela, highlighted the figure of the winner as promoter of Saint James’ Way and human rights, also underlining his leadership in favour of the construction of Europe and in the participation of Spain in the Council of Europe.